verzola/dockerpress/README.md

 # :whale: :newspaper: DockerPress
 Fast wordpress development environment based on Docker and Webpack

-**WARNING**: :warning: This tool is under development.
-Use at your own risk.
+**WARNING**: This tool is under development.
+Use at your own risk.  :warning:

-If you find any problem, please [open an issue](https://github.com/verzola/dockerpress/issues/new).

 ## :trophy: Features
 - PHP 7.2